ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 before they actually happened.
 Did WikiLeaks corroborate this?
 Seems strange that any WikiLeaks affiliate would willingly interact with such an individual.
 Assange could be asked to comment.

+Trump has been accused (Financial Times researchers and others) of being 'bailed out' by Russian sources (including criminal fronts) in the period following multiple bankruptcies in 2000s.
+Trump Jr statement from this era: 'money is pouring in from Russia'.
+If there is any truth to this then Sergei Millian and associates would be the gatekeepers (or Trump's full financial records, which he refuses to release).

+#### DEAD / MISSING / ARRESTED AFTER LEAK

+Oleg Erovinkin, widely discussed online as the likely Sechin mole shortly before his death

+Kaspersky and FSB ISC arrests: Sergey Mikhaylov, Ruslan Stoyanov for "treason: accepting payment to provide evidence on DNC hacking"

+Steele and close family are still missing (assumed to be in hiding)

 #### TRUMP CAMPAIGN ROOTS